An overview of mathematical issues arising in the Geometric complexity theory approach to VP v.s. VNP: Orbits and their closures

-We expect this normality condition and the codimension two singularities condition to fail in our cases (and it is always difficult to check).
+In July 2009 we wrote that we expected this normality condition and the codimension two singularities condition to fail in our cases.
+Since then, Kumar~\cite{kumar:10} proved that neither the orbit of the determinant nor of the permanent are normal varieties.
 Nevertheless, the analysis of codimension one boundary components of the orbit ${G\cdot v}$ should be a first step towards the determination of $\CC[\ol{G\cdot v}]$.
+We also point out that the boundary of the orbits of the permanent and determinant are of pure codimension one, as their stabilizers are reductive, cf.~\S\ref{staborbitsect}.\peterchange

 Another instance of an extension problem was the problem essentially solved by Demazure for $B$-orbits in $G/B$, where $G$ is semi-simple and $B\subset G$ a Borel subgroup.
 Here the orbits, which are Schubert cells, are just affine spaces (and thus have very simple coordinate rings) and the closures are Schubert varieties.
 For a precise, more general statement, and references, see \cite[Theorem 8.2.2]{MR1923198}.
-This result relies on the normality of the Schubert varieties, which, as remarked above, almost certainly fails for the orbit closures of interest here.
+This result relies on the normality of the Schubert varieties, which, as remarked above, fails for the orbit closures of interest here.

+Finally, we remark that a recent work~\cite{buic:10} tries to apply the GCT-approach to to problem of proving lower bounds on tensor rank.
+One of the main outcomes of this work is that by looking at SL-obstructions only trivial lower bounds can be shown.